 Making a request

 - Check the Library Catalogue, to make sure that the item you wish to request is not in stock.
-Some journal articles are available through the Library's wide range of full text electronic journals.
-Check these on the Library E-Journals Portal .
+Some journal articles are available through the Library's wide range of full-text electronic journals.
+Check these on the Library eJournals Portal .
+It is also useful to check whether the item is available via Google Scholar.

 - Complete the online Inter-Library Loan request form.

 - Include all details about the item you want to request, making sure they are as accurate as possible.
+The fields which you need to fill in will vary according to whether the item you are requesting is a book, a journal article or proceedings from a conference.
 You may be able to cut and paste the text from your source of reference to help with this.
 Note: when requesting an item you have found in an index or database, please check that the article is in English.

 - We encourage everyone to submit requests using the online form.
 This helps us to process them more quickly and speeds up delivery times.
 If you require a paper copy of the Inter-Library Loan request form please ask a member of the Library staff.